 “Make small changes and start with the values and topics that are important to you.
-This might be that no animals are being harmed for the product and is completely cruelty-free or that the product does not contain any plastic packaging.
+This might be that no animals are being harmed for the product and is completely cruelty-free or that the product doesn’t have plastic packaging.
 You can make an impact with more than just the formula.
 Once you make a small step, you can change and improve your routine along the way.
 It doesn't have to be perfect all at once!”

 Plastic Freedom is an online shop that sells everything from vegan make-up to biodegradable plasters.
 We asked the founder, Beth, for her advice: “I start my day by using a charcoal toothpaste in a glass jar, a bamboo toothbrush and a face scrub with upcycled coffee grinds from cafes in London.

 “Switch out products that contain harmful chemicals that aren’t good for your body or the environment; I always think about everything I use, the ingredients and where they were sourced.
 Everything we use gets washed down the sink or shower into the environment, so the least amount of impact we can have whilst having glowing skin is the goal.”